yegor256/blog/static/talks.md

 at its quality.
 It is, as they claim, not-for-profit.
 It happens in a cinema, which affects the quality, I believe.
 The screen is huge, the light is dim, the sound is not so perfect.
 Also, the focus of the event is not clear---it is just about tech in general?
-Anyway, I keep coming because I like the city :)
+Anyway, I keep coming because I like the city.

 <div class="talk-event">&nbsp;</div>
 <aside class="venue-rate green">B-</aside>